onurkaraman/perseus/README.md

 - **Translate AST node translator into JavaScript**

-  As soon as we translate the built-in dependencies, we can translate our translator, using PythonScript itself once again.
+  As soon as we translate the built-in dependencies, we can translate our translator, using Perseus itself once again.

 - **Finish translation of Python's built-ins**